Piermuz7/GEnealogical_Data_COMmunication/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Genealogical_Data_Communication is developed to parse a GEDCOM file or a stream represents a GEDCOM format.
+GEnealogical_Data_COMmunication is developed to parse a GEDCOM file or a stream represents a GEDCOM format.
 <br>Lexer generation and in particular Parser generation written with [ANTLR4](https://www.antlr.org/).
 <br> Semantics part is written in Java.
 <br>The purpose is to: